-Sometimes ECT clinics will start a course of treatment with
+Sometimes ECT clinics will start a course of

-side-effects.
-Alternatively, they may start with unilateral and
+patient experiences side-effects.
+Alternatively, they may start

 You may wish to speak to the doctor who is

-suggesting ECT for you to decide whether unilateral or bilateral ECT is best for
+suggesting ECT for you to decide whether unilateral or bilateral

-many times is ECT given?
+Q How often and many times is ECT given?